A Three Day Singapore Itinerary for First-Time Visitors

 In the afternoon

 I’m not a fan of branded things, but if you’re into upscale shopping, Singapore’s Orchard Road is your haven.
 Chain stores, department stores and shopping malls dot the area.
-Some of the shopping spots worth checking out are ION Orchard, Plaza Singapura, 313@Somerset, *SCAPE and Lucky Plaza (for Pinoys).
+Some of the shopping spots worth checking out are ION Orchard, Plaza Singapura, 313@Somerset, *SCAPE and Lucky Plaza.

-After shopping, detour to The Istana, the official residence of the President of Singapore, or Emerald Hill, a colourful street lined with Peranakan-style houses and shops.
+After shopping, detour to Emerald Hill, a colourful street lined with Peranakan-style houses and shops.

-How to get to Orchard Road: Take the MRT North South (Red) Line and alight at the Orchard Station.
+How to get to Orchard Road: Take the MRT North South (Red) Line and alight at Orchard Station.
+Depending on where you plan to shop, Somerset or Dhoby Ghaut station may be more convenient.

 At night

 Tip: The National Library of Singapore is just nearby.
-Entrance is free so you could spend the rest of the night reading books or chilling out at their cafe before your flight back home.
+Entrance is free so you could spend the rest of the night reading books or exploring the Central Public Library and Lee Kong Chian Reference Library.
+The building is open from 10am to 9pm daily but closes on public holidays and at 5pm on the eves of Christmas, New Year and Chinese New Year.

 How to get to Bugis: Take the MRT East West (Green) Line or Downtown (Blue) Line and alight at Bugis Station.